eventnetusa/eventnet/src/_vip/hearing-aid-activations.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      ### We excel in activations that promote sales, education and brand reach
+      ### You can introduce your new OTC hearing aid through activations that
-      to targeted consumers.
+      promote sales, education and brand reach to targeted consumers.

       * Educate consumers about OTC hearing aids